The Most Happy Fella: Subsequent productions

 A New York City Opera production ran from September 4 through October 18, 1991.
 Directed by Arthur Alan Seidelman, it starred Louis Quilico as Tony, Elizabeth Walsh as Rosabella, and Karen Ziemba as Cleo.

 The Goodspeed Opera House presented the musical, directed by Gerald Gutierrez, in May and June 1991.
 This production had two pianos instead of a full orchestra, using a Loesser-approved piano arrangement by Robert Page.
 The production was then staged by the Center Theatre Group at the Ahmanson Theatre in Los Angeles for ten weeks starting in October 1991.
 In exchange for mounting the show, the Center Theatre Group shared in potential Broadway profits.

-Based on the Goodspeed production, with most of the cast and creative team intact, a Broadway revival began previews at the Booth Theatre on January 24, 1992, officially opened on February 13, and closed on August 30 after 229 performances.
+Based on the Goodspeed production, with most of the cast and creative team intact, a Broadway revival, produced by Lincoln Center Theater, began previews at the Booth Theatre on January 24, 1992, officially opened on February 13, and closed on August 30 after 229 performances.
 Again directed by Gerald Gutierrez, the cast included Spiro Malas as Tony, Sophie Hayden as Rosabella, Charles Pistone as Joe, Claudia Catania as Marie, Liz Larsen as Cleo, and Scott Waara as Herman.

 The Ravinia Festival in Chicago presented a concert version with George Hearn as Tony and Rod Gilfry as Joe on July 20, 2007.

 The New York City Opera presented a limited engagement with Paul Sorvino as Tony and Lisa Vroman as Rosabella between March 7–25, 2006.

 In February 2013, Tulsa Opera presented a production directed by Dorothy Danner and conducted by Kostis Protopapas, featuring Chaim Joseph as Tony, Latrine Thurman as Rosabella, and Christopher Foeum as Joe.

 In April 2014, New York City Center Encores! presented a well-received production directed by Casey Nicholaw and starring Shuler Hensley, Laura Benanti, Cheyenne Jackson, Heidi Blickenstaff, Jay Armstrong Johnson & Jessica Molaskey.